-To comply with legislation, you must carry out daily checks to make sure the machinery you are about to use, or allow someone else to use, is safe and working correctly.
+To comply with legislation, you should carry out daily checks to make sure the machinery you are about to use, or allow someone else to use, is safe and working correctly.
 These checks are quick and simple to carry out, using the check sheets provided in this booklet.

-Keep a record of when checks have been carried out and what work has been done as this can help show that a machine is well maintained and regularly checked, particularly in the event of an inspection or accident.
+Keeping a record of when checks have been carried out and what work has been done is very important.
+These records can help show that a machine is well maintained and regularly checked, particularly in the event of an inspection or accident.

-The checks may also help reduce the risk of an accident occurring in the first place.
-Defects must be highlighted and repaired immediately.
+The checks may also help reduce the risk of an accident occurring in the first place, as possible defects may be highlighted and should be repaired immediately.
 Regular maintenance may also extend the life of the machine and help prevent severe deterioration of parts, which could lead to expensive repair bills.

-The check list sheets provided at the back of this booklet will help you carry out your own maintenance and keep your machine in good working order at all times of the year.
+The sheets provided in this booklet will help you carry out your own maintenance and keep your machine in good working order at all times of the year.